o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/verifying-bundles/bundle-mode.md

 1. Drop the bundles into the `Bundles` directory.

 1. Enter an `assetbundlerbatch assetlists` command, as shown in the following example.
 Use the `--print` argument to check the output.
-In the example, the single\-line command has been formatted for readability.
+In the example, the single-line command has been formatted for readability.

    ```
    assetbundlerbatch assetlists